Frequently Asked Questions

 Senior year: The fall of the senior year focuses on adult assessment and intervention and includes a one-week Level I fieldwork that is embedded into the semester.
 The spring of the senior year focuses on pediatric assessment and intervention and includes a one-week Level I fieldwork that is embedded into the semester.
 Woven throughout the junior and senior year are courses in research and management.

-Graduate year: The graduate year begins with a 3 month fieldwork over the summer.
+Graduate year: The graduate year begins with a 3-month fieldwork over the summer.
 Students return to campus for the fall semester and work on advanced skills and research.
 Students begin the spring semester of the graduate year in early January and continue their research and take advanced courses until the middle of March.
 Students then complete a second 3 month fieldwork (also determined by lottery) from April to June.
 Students then take an additional specialty fieldwork or elective internship for 2 months in July and August at a site that is determined in collaboration with the academic fieldwork coordinator on an individual basis.

 Do I have to maintain a specific GPA?

 There are two important GPA requirements.
 Students must have a 2.7 GPA prior to the end of the spring semester of the sophomore year in order to continue into the junior year of the program.
 The 2.7 GPA must be maintained in the subsequent semesters as a minimum requirement to stay in the program.
-Students with less than a 2.7 in any semester after sophomore spring will receive academic warnings and/or be dismissed from the program as per procedures outlined in the college catalog.
+Students with less than a 2.7 in any semester after sophomore spring will receive program warnings and/or be dismissed from the program as per procedures outlined in the college catalog.
 In order to move into the graduate year, a student must have earned a GPA of 3.0 or better by the end of the senior year.

-Who will be my student advisor?
+Who will be my academic adviser?

 What are tuition costs?

 Tuition rates can be found on the Financial Aid webpage.
 Please be advised that tuition rates and fees are subject to change.

-I already have a Bachelor's Degree.
-Can I transfer into the master's level only?
+I already have a bachelor's degree, can I transfer into the master's-level only?